 As a co-op student you will be well prepared professionally for your future career.

-If you are looking for more information, there will be an Information Session regarding the 2017 application process on September 12, 2017.
-If you are unable to make this session and would like more information, please contact us at 604-822-4794, by email at email@example.com, or drop by our offices to speak directly with the Co-op Coordinator.
+If you are looking for more information, please contact us at 604-822-4794, by email at email@example.com, or drop by our offices to speak directly with the Co-op Coordinator.

 As a Co-op Student, you will have access to career and job skills experts who will provide support and feedback to help you determine the best path based on your interests and goals.